 Swedish singer-songwriter Dotter is a fascinating anomaly in the indie-pop world.
-Boasting a sounds that feels like “a cross between Abba and Lana Del Rey” (Popjustice), she captures the spirit of the finest female artists of the early 70s combined with a very modern sound to the likes of Mø and Lorde.
+Boasting a sounds that feels like “a cross between Abba and Lana Del Rey” (Popjustice).
+She captures the spirit of the finest female artists of the 70s like Kate Bush, Joni Mitchell, Patti Smith and Stevie Nicks combined with a modern sound to the likes of Florence and The Machine, Lorde, Björk and Lana Del Rey.

 Born Johanna Maria Jansson (she adopted the name Dotter – Swedish for daughter) in the striking and artistically-friendly environment of Arvika, not far from the Swedish/Norwegian border, she started playing music “so early that I must’ve been born a musician.”
 Enamoured by her parents’ record collection – which featured everything from Led Zeppelin to indigenous music to Enya – Dotter experimented with home recordings and started writing piano compositions as a child.

-That connection with producer Dino Medanhodzic also sparked a rich creative partnership as they crafted her breakthrough single ‘My Flower’, her follow-up ‘Dive’ and ‘Creatures of the Sun’.
+That connection with producer Dino Medanhodzic also sparked a rich creative partnership as they crafted her breakthrough single ‘My Flower’, her follow-up ‘Dive’ and ‘Evolution’.

-Since releasing ‘My Flower’ and ‘Dive’, Dotter has focused on developing her live show, with a huge homecoming festival at Arvika’s Hamnfest a particular highlight to date. extensively on new material, both for herself and as a songwriter for other artists, for example with Sabina Ddumba for her debut album ”Homeward Bound” with the song ”I cry”.
-And she’s been working with artists like Mariette, they wrote the song ”A million years” in a collaboration with Thomas Gson and Peter Boström for Melodifestivalen 2017 and it landed on a 4th place in the final competition.
+Since releasing ‘My Flower’ and ‘Dive’, Dotter has focused on developing her live show, with a huge homecoming festival at Arvika’s Hamnfest a particular highlight to date.
+Mostly, however, she’s been working extensively on new material, both for herself and as a songwriter for other artists for example with Sabina Ddumba for her debut album ”Homeward Bound” with the song ”I Cry”.

-Dotter is right now working with London-based producer Michael Angelo, whose credits include Sam Smith and Lady Leshurr.
+She’s been working with well known producers such as Christian Waltz (for her follow up ”Rebellion”) and with London-based producer Michael Angelo (single ”Heatwave”), whose credits include Sam Smith and Lady Leshurr.
 It’s a natural progression for an artist whose ambition is to reach audiences in the UK and North American, as well as at home in Sweden.

 Possessing a unique approach that separates her from the pack, Dotter’s inimitable charm will be the calling card that enables her to be discovered by the wider world.